jakartaee/pages/CONTRIBUTING.md

-# Contributing to Eclipse Project for Jakarta Server Pages
+# Contributing to Eclipse Project for Jakarta Pages

 Thanks for your interest in this project.

 ## Project description

-Jakarta Server Pages is a technology that helps software developers create dynamically generated web pages based on HTML, XML, or other document types.
+Jakarta Pages is a technology that helps software developers create dynamically generated web pages based on HTML, XML, or other document types.

 * https://projects.eclipse.org/projects/ee4j.jsp